-5.4.4.2 Max BW and Max CC Preference
+5.4.4.3 SCell configuration

-The number of active SCells, their total aggregated bandwidth and their distribution among frequency bands, influence UE power consumption, as do issues of coexistence.
+The number of active SCells and their distribution among frequency bands, both influence UE power consumption, as do issues of coexistence.
 Consequently the best power configuration for a particular UE is implementation dependent.
-SCell dormancy (section 5.4.1.2) allows the network more flexibility to allocate SCells to a particular UE based on traffic patterns, but does not provide a feedback mechanism for the UE to express a configuration preference.
+SCell dormancy (section 5.4.1.1) allows the network more flexibility to allocate SCells to a particular UE based on traffic patterns, but does not provide a feedback mechanism for the UE to express a configuration preference.